mhavey/marklogic/uml2es/examples/patient-hub/README.md

 TODO: confirm

+Now deploy the entities by running:

+./gradlew -i mlDeploy

 ## Run Example As Is

 And now we run the original example and confirm that its flows function properly with our UML model.